CSNG-MFF/website/join_us.md

 ### PhD funding

 - The PhD program of Faculty of Mathematics and Physics of Charles University.
 Any student that passes the entrance exam can be enrolled in this _funded_ PhD program.
 A successful candidate can expect an equivalent of gross income of 28000 Czk, which at the time of writing (10.10.2020) is approximatly 1050 euros per month.
-Once living costs in Prague are taken into account, this allows for comfortable living arrangements.
 For more details contact [Ján Antolík](https://Antolik.net).
   Additional funding schemes, such as teaching, mobility grants, or intra-university project grants allow for further increases of the salary.

 ### Post-doctoral fellow funding